mattrick4/StarshipsApp/StarshipsApp/README.md

 # StarshipsApp

 A web application built with ASP.NET Core (.NET 8) and MVC architecture for managing a collection of Starships.
-The app provides a responsive, sortable, and filterable table of starships, with full Create, Read, Update, and Delete (CRUD) support.
+The app provides a responsive, filterable UI with full Create, Read, Update, and Delete (CRUD) support.

 ## Features

-- Dynamic Table: View all starships in a responsive, sortable, and filterable table using DataTables.
+- Bootstrap table UI: Clean, responsive table using Bootstrap.
 - Full CRUD Support: Create, read, update, and delete starships via the UI.
 - Client-side Validation: Forms use jQuery Validation for instant feedback.
 - Bootstrap Styling: Modern, responsive UI for all pages.
 - Docker Support: Run the app in a containerized environment with SQLite persistence.

-## What’s new (since last update)
+## What’s new

+- UI: Bootstrap table for listing starships.
 - Robust seeding from SWAPI (https://swapi.dev):
   - Fetches all pages (pagination) with a 10s timeout and a User-Agent header.
   - Resilient: if SWAPI is unreachable or returns no data, seeding falls back to 3 embedded ships so the app is never empty.